Vincent Morar

-Vincent (Vinkenty, Vichentie, Викентий; born Viktor Aleksandrovich Morar or Morari or Moraru, on December 4, 1953), is a bishop of the Russian Orthodox Church.
+Vincent (Vikenty, Vichentie, Викентий; born Viktor Aleksandrovich Morar or Morari or Moraru, on December 4, 1953), is a bishop of the Russian Orthodox Church.
 He serves as Metropolitan of Tashkent and Uzbekistan and he is a permanent member of the Holy Synod of the Russian Orthodox Church.

 Life

-Victor Moraru was born in Sculeni, Moldovan SSR.
+Victor Moraru was born in Sculeni, Moldavian SSR.
 His father was an orthodox priest.
 He wanted to become a physician, but because of his family's religiosity, he chose to become a priest.
 In 1981 he was tonsured a monk in honour of saint Vincent of Saragossa.
 In 1982 he graduated from the Moscow Theological Academy.